vSites-dev/pm-pkg-tracker/README.md

-This express server contains one endpoint: /get-orders-by-email It will be used by the LeoAI chatbot to get the tracking code of different packages based on the customers email address.
+This express server contains one endpoint: /get-orders-by-email It will be used by the LeoAI chatbot to get the tracking code of different packages based on the customer's email address.

 The server will run on port 5555